semgrep/semgrep-docs/docs/writing-rules/glossary.md

 <dt>Search rules</dt>
 <dd>Rules default to this type.
 Search rules simply detect matches based on the patterns described by a rule.</dd>
 <dt>Taint rules</dt>
 <dd>Taint rules make use of Semgrep's taint analysis in addition to default search functionalities.
 Taint rules are able to specify sources, sinks, and propagators of data as well as sanitizers of that data.
-For more information, see Taint analysis documentation (tk link)</dd>
+For more information, see <a href="/writing-rules/data-flow/taint-mode/">Taint analysis documentation</a></dd>
 </dl>

 <!-- how can we say that search rules are semantic if no analysis is performed on the value of data, such as variables?
 Or are there levels of semantic understanding that semgrep can perform? -->

 ## Sanitizers

-A sanitizer is any function that can clean untrusted or tainted data.
+A sanitizer is any piece of code, such as a function or [a cast](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/types/casting-and-type-conversions#explicit-conversions), that can clean untrusted or tainted data.
 Data from untrusted sources, such as user inputs, may be tainted with unsafe characters.
-Sanitizer functions ensure that unsafe characters are removed or stripped from the input.
+Sanitizers ensure that unsafe characters are removed or stripped from the input.

 An example of a sanitizer is the [<i class="fas fa-external-link fa-xs"></i> `DOMPurify.sanitize(dirty);`](https://github.com/cure53/DOMPurify) function from the  DOMPurify package in JavaScript.

 ## Single-file analysis

 Also known as intrafile analysis.
-This refers to a tool's ability to trace or track data and its transformations across functions, such as when a variable is defined in one function but used in another.
+This refers to a tool's ability to trace or track the flow of information, such as when a variable is defined in one function but used in another.

 ## Single-function analysis